No activist can work in the public policy process for long without running across one or more conspiracy theories.

 The major variation among the many such conspiracy theories was the identity of the central structure which ran all the left wing organizations.
 In one theory, the Communist Party of the Soviet Union ran the whole deadly network.
 In another it was the Council on Foreign Relations.
 In another it was a group called the Bilderbergers.

-Other conspiracy theories, and I’m not kidding, spotlighted as the sinister master of the left-wing conspiracy the Pope, the Jews, the Masonic Order, the Rockefeller family, the AFL-CIO, the Tri-Lateral Commission, the Bavarian Illuminati, or others.
+Other conspiracy theories, and I’m not kidding, spotlight, as the sinister master of the left-wing conspiracy; the Pope, the Jews, the Masonic Order, the Rockefeller family, the AFL-CIO, the Tri-Lateral Commission, the Bavarian Illuminati, or others.

 Some of these conspiracy theories were so poorly presented and illiterate as to be obviously ludicrous.
 Others included staggering amounts of careful documentation of the links among the supposed conspirators.